kailash-manasarovar/statement/docs/timeline/2024/january.md

 - There are additions to this period in Ireland related to something Steve said to me, an email exchange between myself and him, and some interesting communications.

+### Therapy table

+- I buy a therapy table with the intention of starting up a trauma therapy practice.
+- Online in conversation with hackers, I mention that everyone might benefit from getting on my table.
+- A post flashes up "I'm not doing that!!", as if shouting.
+- I realize later they are referring to the [gang-rape porn on the table incident](../2023/july.md#carmen), the 'table' meme which they had been triggering me with since at least August 2023.
+- It's a curious irony that we call the trauma therapy bed a table, isn't it.

 ## Boots from Ireland

 - I buy some expensive boots in Galway.
 They're beautiful.